Series 30+: Compatibility

 Many S30+ devices only support MAUI Runtime Environment (MRE) and its associated application file (.vxp) developed by MediaTek, but some later devices with MediaTek chips have included support for J2ME (Java) applications.
 More recent S30+ models are built on Mocor RTOS and are no longer compatible with MRE software.

 Applications

 S30+ contain many of the basic mobile phone features.
-The devices also come preloaded Opera Mini web browser and a Facebook app client.
+The devices also come preloaded with the Opera Mini web browser and a Facebook app client.

-Some S30+ based on MediaTek MAUI that support MRE applications (except Nokia 220) have an online shop for downloading new apps and games, and several S30+ devices that support J2ME applications, including a model of the Nokia 3310 3G, which ran the preceding Smart Feature OS shipped with access to Opera Mobile Store.
-Currently, the S30+ online shop was not featured in some devices based on Mocor RTOS due to no longer compatible with MRE/J2ME software.
+Some S30+ devices based on MediaTek MAUI that support MRE applications (except Nokia 220) have an online shop for downloading new apps and games, and several S30+ devices that support J2ME applications, including a model of the Nokia 3310 3G, which ran the preceding Smart Feature OS shipped with access to Opera Mobile Store.
+Currently, the S30+ online shop was not featured in some devices based on Mocor RTOS due to no longer being compatible with MRE/J2ME software.

 Generally, Series 30+ is more limited as opposed to KaiOS, an operating system that HMD ships with certain other of its feature phones.